-Individuals - young people between 18 and 30 year of age constitute the main target population of the European Solidarity Corps.
-The Corps mainly involves these individuals through organisations, institutions, bodies or groups that organise solidarity activities.
+Individuals - young people between 18 and 30 year of age constitute the target population of the European Solidarity Corps.
+The Corps mainly involves these individuals through organisations, institutions, public or private bodies that organise solidarity activities.
 The conditions of access to the Corps therefore relate to these two actors: the "participants" (young people participating in the Corps) and the "organisations".
-For both participants and participating organisations, the conditions for participation depend on the country in which they are based.
+For both participants and participating organisations, the conditions for participation depend on the country in which they are legally based and on the Action concerned.
+For more details on the conditions for participation in each specific Action, please consult Part B of this Guide.